lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-(the EE messages are signed using the private key that corresponds to the public key in its external identity certificate; the CA-1 messages are signed using the private key that corresponds to the public key in a certificate that can be chained to a trust anchor in the EE's PSE).
+(the EE messages are signed using the private key that corresponds to the public key in its external identity certificate; the CA-1 messages are signed using the private key that corresponds to the public key in a certificate that can be chained to a trust anchor in the EE's TEE).

 The profile for this exchange is identical to that given in {{sect-c.4}}, with the following exceptions: